S9 (Rhine-Main S-Bahn): City tunnel

 The city tunnel is an underground, pure S-Bahn route used by almost all services (except for the S7 service which terminates at the central station).
 In a short section between Mühlberg and Offenbach-Kaiserlei a line parallel with the South Main railway is used.

-South Main S-Bahn
+Frankfurt Schlachthof–Hanau railway

 History

 This service was first introduced in 2000 to provide an alternative route to Wiesbaden via Frankfurt Airport skipping Rhineland-Palatinate and its capital Mainz.